 Covering the global markets, AvaTrade gives you one of the largest portfolios of stock indices to trade on.

-- Enjoy the security of trading forex with a globally regulated FX & CFD broker
+- Enjoy the security of trading forex with a globally regulated broker

 - Nikkei index trading

 - Go long or short – trade your view on the market

 - MetaTrader 4 AND MT5 trading platforms for desktop, tablet & mobile

 - Identify your mistakes with Guardian Angel

 The Nikkei 225 is a price-weighted index of the 225 top blue-chip Japanese equities traded on the Tokyo stock exchange.
 It can be considered as the Japanese equivalent to the Dow Industrials Index in the U.S. In fact, the Nikkei was previously known as the Nikkei Dow Jones Stock Average.
 Some of the company’s whose stocks are included in the Nikkei are Sony, Toyota, and Panasonic.
 The Nikkei 225 is the oldest stock index in Asia.

 - How can I invest in the Nikkei 225?